|

 -

-- Huntsman Spiders are medium to large size spiders, usually with flattened
+- Huntsman Spiders are large to very large size spiders.
+Most of them have flattened

-body, in brown or grey colours.
+are usually brown or grey in colours.
 The spiders

-have crab-like legs (all legs bend forwards), and they can walk sideway.
+and sideway.
 Their front two pairs of legs are usually much

 longer than back.
-They run fast, hunts by chasing after prey.
+They run fast, hunt by chasing after prey.
+Sometimes they

 -